Community Sailing Awards

 Since his untimely demise in 1993 we’ve missed his wisdom, his insight, his way with words and particularly his courage.
 To honor him, and others who walk in his footsteps, the Community Sailing Committee, with US Sailing's blessing, created the Martin A. Luray Award - which we know today simply as The Marty.
 The striking perpetual trophy, bearing his name, as well as the ‘keepers’, were designed, created and donated by Harken.
 'The Marty' is Community Sailing’s highest honor.

 The Marty is presented annually to a deserving recipient who has made an outstanding and unselfish contribution to further public access sailing.
-The Outstanding Program Director Award is given annually to an individual that has made notable contributions to promote public access sailing in the development and organization of a sailing program.

 Make a Nomination for the Marty A. Luray Award